-The needs of every PIN are unique, and so, then, is each Future Care Plan, and it should maximize the formal and informal supports that the PIN receives from government funded programs, family caregivers, community supports provided by not-for-profit organization and others.
+The needs of every PIN are unique, and so, then, is each Future Care Plan.
+The Future Care Plan should maximize and coordinate the formal and informal supports that the PIN receives from government funded programs, family caregivers, community supports provided by not-for-profit organizations and others.
 However, all Future Care Plans must contain three components: a legal plan, a financial plan, and a life care plan.